nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Summary:

 The calendar view is a useful feature to help users visualize their schedules.
 On the other hand, the lack of ability to add floating tasks may cause inconvenience to users.

+Our Program:

+We will allow tasks with no deadlines and time slots (periods).
 <br><br>

 #### Todoist